emartech/koa-tracer/readme.md

 #Koa tracer middleware

 This is a small Koa middleware to easily create tracing logs and performance profiles of your code.
-The tracing mechanism is based on async-listener API so that you can require the tracer library anywhere in your code, it will be "magically" attached to the actual Koa request.
+The tracing mechanism is based on async-listener API so that you can require the tracer library anywhere in your code, it will be "magically" attached to the actual Koa request and log the request id for all it's log entries.

 ```bash
 npm install --save koa-tracer